Did you know that yesterday was National Child Health Day?

 And, at the risk of having you worry why March and May were not designated instead, did you realize that April is Stress Awareness Month?

-Growing up, every day was Peanut Butter and Jelly day for yours truly.
+Growing up, for yours truly, every day was Peanut Butter and Jelly Day.
 On a broader scale, however, that comfort food-related distinction (National Peanut Butter and Jelly Day) comes only on April 2nd.
+No fooling.

 One of the basic tenets of effective communication is establishing common ground with others.
 Usually, that is associated with one individual identifying a common connection with another individual and thereby building rapport.